nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-javascript/index.md

 🤔

+An array!
+It's simply a variable that allows us to store one or more values, like a list.

 ```js
 const languages = ["Ada", "BASIC", "C", "Dart", "ECMAScript", "Fortran", "Go"]
 ```

-If we wanted to find "Fortran", we could write a simple search function:
+If we wanted to find the location where "Fortran" is stored in our array, we could write a simple search function:
 ```js
 const simpleSearch = (array, query) => {